abetusk/dev/projects/laser-spike/laser-spike.md

 The joystick and microphone need extension cables.

 The laser diode power cabling is a group of four 2-pin JST 2.5mm male connectors.
-At least one length should be 75cm with the rest bing in the range of 20cm.
+At least one length should be 75cm with the rest being in the range of 20cm.
 The Arduino Nano power cable is a short 20cm cable of 2-pin JST 2.5mm male connectors.
 The right PWM controller also needs a short 20cm 2-pin JST 2.5mm male connector cable.

 The joystick connector is a length of about 50cm of a five wire JST 2.5mm pair of male headers.

-The microphone connector is a lenght of about 50cm of a 3pin JST 2.5mm pair of male headers.
+The microphone connector is a length of about 50cm of a 3pin JST 2.5mm pair of male headers.

 The PWM controllers need two cables of 6 wires, one of length about 20cm and the other of length about 75cm.